Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ![](images/flag34-2.png)

 - With the new information gathered, the hashes of the usernames can be accessed and copied into a text file for use by `John the Ripper`

 - `nano michael-steven_hashes.txt`

 - Once the passwords have been hacked.
-I can now login as Steven via SSH
+You can now login as Steven via SSH while I am still using the terminal for of the user `michael` on target 1.
+While working on this I realized that I cannot use `michael`s account to crack Steven's hash as the user did not have writing privilidges.
+So you can either go back and obtain root access or

 - `ssh steven@192.168.1.110`

-- Then you can attempt to acquire root access with `sudo python -c ‘import pty;pty.spawn(“/bin/bash”);’` and find flag 4
+- Then you can attempt to acquire root access with `sudo python -c ‘import pty;pty.spawn(“/bin/bash”);’` and find flag 4.
+This code line is very useful and uses python to switch the terminal priviliges to the root from the current user